GenesisFR/HowToBecomeGoodAtShooters/README.md

 - reference: https://www.youtube.com/watch?v=U9mvXfnY8wU

 ### Damage indicator
-- definition: UI elements indicating when the player is taking damage and how much HP they have left (if the game has no health bar)
+- definition: UI elements indicating when the player is taking damage
 - gives you a general direction of where your attacker is
+- if the game has no health bar, the screen usually turns red/gray when you're low HP
 - allows you to decide whether to engage or take cover based on your HP
 - reference: https://medium.com/@jasper.stephenson/a-ux-analysis-of-first-person-shooter-damage-indicators-59ac9d41caf8